elastic/connectors-ruby/README.md

 The stdout will display the generated API key.

-Then, you can run the server within docker with:
+Then, you can run the server within Docker with:
 ```shell
 make run-docker
 ```